 - When you’re ready, click the “Start” button in the right-click menu to begin streaming!

 You can use the same right-click menu in the “Streamer” module to change other settings for your broadcast software.
 Settings that you should customize for your situation include:

 - Video resolution, bit rate, and compression

 For more information on how to stream using VidBlasterX, you can also consult their site..

 Conclusion and Next Steps

 VidBlasterX is a highly capable video broadcast software suite.
-It’s wide range of features can be intimidating when you’re getting started.
-Whether you’re new to streaming or have experience, we hope this article helps you to get started with this broadcast software without any problems!
+It’s a wide range of features can be intimidating when you’re getting started.
+Whether you’re new to streaming or have the experience, we hope this article helps you to get started with this broadcast software without any problems!

 Once you’ve learned the basics, I recommend that you do some test streams.
 Explore the app, test out different features, and see what you can do.
 You should be creating excellent live streams in no time.

 Any questions or comments?
 Let us know by leaving a note below this post.
 We’ll get back to you as soon as we can.
 Another great place to ask for help is VidBlaster’s large and active Facebook community, where people can ask questions, share ideas, and get support with issues.